 Her future engagements include various operatic and concert series performances in Washington DC, Florida, New York, Russia, France, Austria and Italy.

-Yulia Petrachuk will perform the role of Donna Anna
+Yulia Petrachuk performed the role of Donna Anna.

 March 25, 2017

 Fells Point Corner Theater, Baltimore, MD.

 Popular Opera scenes and arias.

 Choral and Orchestra of the Friday Morning Music Club of Washington DC.
 Paul Leavitt, conductor

 Yulia Petrachuk performs soprano solo in Cantata Emmanuel for chorus, orchestra and soloists by Paul Leavitt, the program also includes Poulenc's Gloria

 Concert of classical and contemporary vocal and piano music.

 Evening of art songs by Rachmaninoff, Debussy and Duparc.
 WORLD PREMIERE of song cycle “Russian Winter” for soprano and virtuoso harp by E. Dubois.
 Operatic arias and duets by Cilea, Mozart, Gounod, Donizetti, Lehar and Rachmaninoff.
 Piano solo works by Bach-Busoni and Scriabin performed by renown Italian virtuoso pianist Carlo Pari.